nishithagou/CS152-Project/README.md

 Additional Specifications:  <br>
 Variable names are all lowercase, cannot begin with a special character or number, and cannot contain any spaces. <br>
 Language is case sensitive, all reserved words should be all lowercase. <br>
+To represent a newline, use /n. <br>
+A main method with no arguments is necessary for a program to function. <br>
+Functions can accept any number of arguments passed by value, separated by commas. <br>
 For one-line comments, begin line with.
 Comment will extend to end of line. <br>
 For multi-line comments, begin comment with /* and end comment with */ <br>